tomsoderlund/toms-guidebooks/Tools/Google Sheets and Excel.md

 // List lookup
 =vlookup(C284,Suppliers!A:D,4,false)

-// lookup but not from column 1
-=INDEX(G:G; MATCH("searchvalue in column H"; H:H; 0))
+// Like VLOOKUP but the search key is not in column 1 (search in H, return value from G) =INDEX(G:G; MATCH("searchvalue in column H"; H:H; 0))

 // Find in list: X if found, otherwise blank